LaTroy Lewis

-LaTroy Rayshawn Lewis (born November 9, 1993) is a former American football linebacker.
+LaTroy Rayshawn Lewis (born November 9, 1993) is an American former professional football linebacker who is currently a graduate assistant at the University of Michigan.
 He played college football for the Tennessee Volunteers.

 Early years

 Lewis attended Archbishop Hoban High School in Akron, Ohio.
 He played high school football for the Knights football team under head coach Ralph Orsini.
-As a sophomore, he recorded 70 tackles, eight tackles for loss, 13 sacks, and an interception and earned Associated Press First-team All-Ohio, First-team All-Region and First-team All-Akron honors.
+As a sophomore, he recorded 70 tackles, eight tackles for loss, 13 sacks, and an interception.
+He earned Associated Press First-team All-Ohio, First-team All-Region and First-team All-Akron honors.
 As a junior, he earned Associated Press First-team All-Ohio, First-team All-Region and First-team All-Akron honors as well after recording 96 tackles and nine sacks.
 In addition to football, Lewis was an All- North Coast League basketball and track athlete in high school as well.

-Lewis committed to play college football at the University of Tennessee under Derek Dooley.
+Lewis committed to playing college football under Derek Dooley at the University of Tennessee.

 College career

 Lewis redshirted in the 2012 season, his lone season with head coach Derek Dooley.

 Lewis started the 2013 season with a new head coach, Butch Jones, after Dooley was fired the previous year.
 He made his collegiate debut in the season opener at home against Austin Peay at Neyland Stadium.
 In his first season as a contributor to the Vols, Lewis recorded four total tackles.

 As a redshirt sophomore in 2014, Lewis started the season with a solid performance at home against Utah State.
 Against the Aggies, he recorded his first career sack.
 Against the Chattanooga Mocs on October 11, he had a season-high three total tackles in the home victory.
-Overall, he had eight total tackles, of which five were for loss, one sack, one pass defensed, and one forced fumble.
+He had eight total tackles, of which five were for loss, one sack, one pass defensed, and one forced fumble.

 In his redshirt junior season in 2015, Lewis was a solid contributor.
 On October 10, he had a season-high five total tackles in Tennessee's upset victory at home over the ranked Georgia Bulldogs.
 Against Vanderbilt at home, Lewis recorded his first and only sack of the season.
-Overall, in the 2015 season, Lewis had 29 total tackles, of which two were for loss, one sack, one pass defensed, and one forced fumble.
+In the 2015 season, Lewis had 29 total tackles, of which two were for loss, one sack, one pass defensed, and one forced fumble.

-In his redshirt senior season with the Volunteers in 2016, Lewis put together a solid season on a defensive unit that was plagued with injuries.
+In his redshirt senior season with the Volunteers in 2016, Lewis put together a solid season on a defensive unit plagued with injuries.
 Overall, in the 2016 season, he recorded 36 total tackles, of which four were for loss, 2.5 sacks, and one fumble recovery.